 - The COVID-19 pandemic accelerated a trend of decreasing physical contact among young people (kissing reached the lowest rate since the 1970s), while masturbation and consumption of online sexual content increased.

 Sex education in Japan reflects a deep tension between tradition and the urgent demands of the modern world.
-While the country advances in technology, the open dialogue about sexuality and affection in schools still lags behind.
+While the country moves forward in technology, the open conversation about sexuality and affection in schools still lags behind, and the gap tends to widen the more connected young people become online.

 Informing young people comprehensively and responsibly is not just a matter of education; it is an essential investment in their health, safety, and ability to build healthy relationships throughout their lives.
 The cost of silence is simply too high.